raspberryvalley/docker-mkdocs/README.md

 ## About

-Raspberry Valley is a maker community in Karlskrona, Sweden, sponsored by [Dynapac](https://dynapac.com/en).
-We run makerspaces every week, working with Raspberry Pis, Arduinos and other interesting hardware.
+Raspberry Valley is a maker community in Karlskrona, Sweden.
+We work with Raspberry Pis, Arduinos and other interesting hardware.

 This repository is here to support our community of makers.
 A lot of our achievements are based and inspired by the community at large.
 We wish to pay back and share our experiences and lessons learned.
-Join us!

 You can find our pages here: [Raspberry Valley](https://raspberry-valley.azurewebsites.net).
-You can also join us on [Twitter](https://twitter.com/RaspberryValley) or check [Docker Hub](https://hub.docker.com/r/raspberryvalley/) for images of interest.
+You can also check [Docker Hub](https://hub.docker.com/r/raspberryvalley/) for images of interest.

 ## Introduction